 These kinds of HPV are transmitted from sexual skin-to-skin contact when the vulva, vagina, cervix, penis, or anus touches someone with HPV’s genitals or mouth and throat.

 If you do not have HPV, the vaccine can help protect you from certain types, including those associated with cervical cancer.
 When used consistently and correctly, condoms help protect against HPV and many other STDs.
+Are you searching for Gyn Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the best option for you.

 The HPV vaccine protects against certain types of HPV that can lead to cancer or genital warts.
 The HPV vaccine works extremely well.
 Clinical trials showed the HPV vaccine provides close to 100% protection against cervical precancers and genital warts.